bilal-uslu/dotnet-csharp-linter-ci-pipeline-test/README.md

-# dotnet-csharp-linter-ci-pipeline-test
-DotNet CSharp Linter CI Pipeline Test
+# DotNet CSharp Linter CI Pipeline Test
+This repo test dotnet format linter on Github Actions CI pipeline Rules are stored at .editorconfig
+Rules are also applied while editing code on Visual Studio and real time feedback is provided